In today’s post, I want to share my top 20 Michael Port quotes from his best-selling book, Book Yourself Solid.

 Referrals are the best customers you can get.
 Treat your clients well and ask for referrals and you will have more business than you know what to do with.
 Just don’t forget to ask for them for the referral.

 It’s the cumulative effect that will pay off, so be consistent and be tenacious.
 Don’t give up!
 Marketing takes time to succeed.
-It is a process of doing things consistently for a period of time.
+It is a process of doing things consistently for a period of time, normally months or years.
 Most people need to see your message REPEATEDLY before they will respond and take notice of it.
-Come up with a plan and be consistent for a period of months and years.
+Come up with a plan and be consistent with your marketing.
 Stick with something and you will succeed.
 Do it one or two times and stop and you will fail.
 Remember that most people need to see a marketing message minimum seven to twenty times before they will take action.

 Video is a great way to connect with your prospects.
 Use video on your website and as part of your overall marketing strategy.
 Even if you are introverted and scared of the camera, do it!
 People want to see your face, hear your voice, and know you are a real human, just like they are.

 Testimonials are very important.
 You want testimonials from happy clients.
 When possible, have them be as specific as possible.
-Have them showcase numbers, savings, percentages and other details.
+Have them showcase numbers, savings, and percentages whenever possible.
 These testimonials are much more powerful than someone just saying they liked your product or service.